50+ Infographic Maker Tools: The Ultimate List 2019

 Traffic sources basically measure how people arrived to watch your video and includes the websites which referred them to your video and the words that were typed in order to find it.

 As mentioned previously, YouTube is one of the top three search engines on the web.
-That is the best reason to want to pay attention and take note to traffic sources.
+That is the best reason to want to pay attention and take note of traffic sources.
 There are always others, and they also shouldn’t be ignored.

 Don’t neglect one specific audience.
 For example, if you are receiving an awful lot of traffic from one specific website, this could give you ideas on how to approach that audience and to take your next steps in promoting your content and videos.
 It can also open up a whole new audience.